$59.99 $89.99 Buy It Now

 There are two main types of compression: lossless and lossy.
 Lossless compression reduces the file size without losing any image data, while lossy compression sacrifices some image quality in order to achieve a smaller file size.

-See also Best professional digital camera for theatre photography
+See also Best value underwater camera digital

 Popular compression algorithms include JPEG (Joint Photographic Experts Group) for lossy compression and PNG (Portable Network Graphics) for lossless compression.
 These algorithms allow for efficient storage and transmission of digital images while maintaining acceptable image quality.